tintoy/msbuild-project-tools-vscode/README.md

 ## Installation

-Since this extension is not yet available from the VS marketplace, simply [download](https://github.com/tintoy/msbuild-project-tools-vscode/releases/latest) the VSIX package for the latest release and install it by choosing "Install from VSIX" from the menu on the top right of the extensions panel.
+You can install this extension from the [VS marketplace](https://marketplace.visualstudio.com/items?itemName=tintoy.msbuild-project-tools), or simply [download](https://github.com/tintoy/msbuild-project-tools-vscode/releases/latest) the VSIX package for the latest release and install it by choosing "Install from VSIX" from the menu on the top right of the extensions panel.

 ## Notes